20 Clever Logos with Hidden Meanings

 2023: The Best a Man Can Be

-They all match well with images found in their logos, which depict accuracy through pointed lines that meet perfectly.
+They all match well with the images in their logos, which depict accuracy through perfectly aligned lines.
 Brands don’t get more cohesive than this!

 6. NBC: A Proud Peacock

-The flashy logo of NBC is easily one of the most famous on television, but its design has more to it than meets the eye.
+The flashy NBC logo is easily one of the most famous on television, but its design has more to it than meets the eye.

 The peacock’s tail feathers are each a different colour because they represent various branches of NBC.
 The network introduced this symbol in 1956 to celebrate its transition into colour broadcasting.